 Yanis Varoufakis on the bizarre treatment of bankers

 But then from the 1970s onwards, especially with Thatcher here, but also there was an international trend, industry started declining and banking started rising.
 So industrial profits started to fall, and social democrats, especially after they became prime ministers, didn’t really want to antagonise the rich.
-If there was another way of funding the working class and the welfare state, they would prefer that; they liked going round the various gentlemen’s clubs and the halls of power to be patted on the back by the almighty.
+If there was another way of funding the working class and the welfare state, they would prefer that; they liked going around the various gentlemen’s clubs and the halls of power to be patted on the back by the almighty.
 And they found a way – it was a Faustian bargain with bankers.

 This bargain was catastrophic, because the bankers then created chains and pyramids of private money, watched things burn down and then Tony Blair and the social democrats did not have either the analytical capacity or the moral authority to pick up the phone and say to the bankers, ‘Ok, you’re out now.
 You messed up, I’m taking you to the cleaners.’
 So that is how social democracy died.